 Here is where the now is vitally important in Scripture because how we live according to the Spirit now determines whether or not we enter into the coming kingdom.
 The Sermon on the Mount exists as the instructions of Jesus for believers in Him who are seeking to become His disciples, striving to enter through the narrow gate and take up their cross and follow Him to their own deaths.
 This sermon is what those filled with the Spirit fulfill as their act of faith in His Cross and this future kingdom.
 If we do not do what is there in those three chapters, we simply do not have true faith in what is to come.
 James clearly tells us that faith without works is dead, meaning, faith without action is not faith that takes a man into eternal life.
 Do not misunderstand me here.
 I AM NOT SAYING WE INHERIT SALVATION THROUGH OUR OWN WORKS.
 I am saying that the works we do in the body prove the truth and substance of our faith in the Cross and the righteousness of Christ Jesus.
 The Sermon on the Mount is clear on this point.
 For example, a good tree doesn’t produce bad fruit, the way is narrow and the gate is small that leads to life, and “he who does the will of My Father who is in heaven will enter.”
 Jesus immediately follows these stories with “everyone who hears these words of mine and acts on them…” will be like the wise man with a house on the rock, meaning, his inheritance is secure and the man will enter the kingdom.
 The warning in Matthew 7 of doing things but not actually doing the will of the Father is one of the sternest most terrifying warnings in all of Scripture.
 It tells us a man can cast out demons, perform miracles, and call Jesus Lord and still not enter the kingdom of God.
 In Jesus’ analogies and parables we see His ingenious ability to say the same thing a hundred times and not be repetitive––one man inherits the kingdom, the man who not only hears the words, but takes action and does them, proving his faith in the words to be true.

 If the current inheritance of the Holy Spirit within us is defined by Paul as a seal, pledge, downpayment (deposit), and first-fruits, what are these qualifying words in relation to?
 The point in a downpayment is that it is unto something else.
 It is the same with a pledge and seal.
 Very clearly, it is not the fullness but merely a portion.
 In Scripture, God defines the first-fruits in an offering as a tenth of the whole.
 If I make a downpayment on a house, I have given a portion of the sum owed to the owner.
 I might live in the house at that point and receive the benefits of the home, but the fullness of the home is not mine in ownership until I pay the final dollar owed.
 It is the same with a pledge.
 A pledge is given unto something to be received at a later time.
 Likewise, Scripture presents that the Holy Spirit is within men now as God’s downpayment and pledge, teaching us to look towards the Day of the Lord when we receive the fullness of the Holy Spirit as promised by the prophets.
+That fullness will indeed be the resurrection from the dead.

 It is critical that we as believers in Jesus understand that the Holy Spirit has a very clear purpose as represented in the covenants with Israel.
 If we do not understand what the Old Testament says about the Holy Spirit, we cannot understand why He is inside of us.
 The Holy Spirit was promised to Israel, and He does not come without context!